Armin Baniaz Pahamin

-Armin Baniaz Pahamin is a Malaysian entrepreneur who rose to prominence when he was elected the Deputy President of the Proton (car) Edar Dealers Association Malaysia (PEDA) when the Proton car dealers were troubled with foreign companies take-over attempt and the conflict between two largest Proton car distributors in Malaysia, EON Berhad and Proton Edar Sdn Bhd.
-He was elected the 3rd President of the Proton dealers in 2010.
+Dr Armin Baniaz Pahamin (born 1 March 1974) is a Malaysian entrepreneur, business advisor, and political figure.
+He is known for his leadership in the automotive industry and his advocacy for economic empowerment and political reform.
+Armin currently serves as President of Gerakan Ekonomi Malaysia (GEM) and Secretary-General of Sekretariat Tanahair (STAR).
+He is also a prominent advocate for digital electoral reform and the development of the Malay community.

 He was featured as a successful young millionaire by Malaysia Personal MONEY, the Edge financial magazine on managing finances in 2007.
 Prior to his business endeavour, Armin was with the Commerce International Merchant Bankers Berhad CIMB in corporate finance.
-Armin was the Executive chairman for Jackspeed Industries (M) Sdn Bhd, a subsidiary of Jackspeed Corporation Ltd, a company listed on the main board of Singapore Exchange.
+Armin was the Executive Chairman for Jackspeed Industries (M) Sdn Bhd, a subsidiary of Jackspeed Corporation Ltd, a company listed on the main board of Singapore Exchange.